dynamsoft-docs/mobile-document-scanner-docs-js/guides/document-scanner.md

 }
 ```

-We can use it to change the icon and label of each of the three UI buttons individually or even hide them.
+We can use it to change the icon and label of each of the three buttons individually or even hide them.
 Below is an example that sets a custom label and image icon for the "retake" button and hides the "share" button:

 ```javascript